POULTRY VACCINE MANUFACTURING FACILITY BECOMES FIRST BOEHRINGER INGELHEIM ANIMAL HEALTH SITE IN THE U.S. TO BE CERTIFIED AS CARBON NEUTRAL

 "This move to carbon neutrality helps protect the environment we live in," said Lara Sheeley, head of the U.S. swine and poultry divisions at Boehringer Ingelheim Animal Health.
 "And when the environment is healthy, people and animals are healthier."

-Boehringer Ingelheim sites across the U.S. are making significant process toward carbon neutrality as part of Boehringer Ingelheim's Sustainable Development for Generations initiative.
-The site at St. Joseph, Mo. operates on wind energy.
+Boehringer Ingelheim sites across the U.S. are making significant progress toward carbon neutrality as part of Boehringer Ingelheim's Sustainable Development For Generations initiative.
+The site at St. Joseph, Mo., operates on wind energy.
 In North Brunswick, N.J., the site has purchased green power.
 In Barceloneta, Puerto Rico, the site will use natural gas to generate electricity, which will create steam and hot water that can be used in everyday operations.
 The U.S. Corporate and Human Pharma headquarters in Ridgefield, Conn., runs on renewable energy.

 About 'Sustainable Development – For Generations'

 Boehringer Ingelheim operates to serve the needs of human and animal health.
 This makes the company's position unique in addressing intersecting sustainable development challenges.
-The 'Sustainable Development – For Generations' framework has three pillars: 'More Health', 'More Green' and 'More Potential'.
+The 'Sustainable Development – For Generations' framework has three pillars: 'More Health,' 'More Green' and 'More Potential.'
 Through these pillars, Boehringer Ingelheim implements 20 initiatives around the globe to drive the company's contributions and impact.
 These are in alignment with the United Nations Sustainable Development Goals.
 To succeed in reaching these goals, the company has renewed its committed approach to working in partnership, calling for the multi-stakeholder collaboration needed to tackle complex global challenges.

 About Boehringer Ingelheim Animal Health USA